 50 Marylebone High Street, London, W1U 5HN

-Pop in for a pastry or some more substantial schnitzel and ward off the cold with one of their amazing hot chocolates.
+Pop in for a pastry or some more substantial schnitzel and enjoy one of their amazing hot chocolates.
 This Corbin & King establishment is particularly great if you happen to be a three generation party - grandparents will love it.